TESS Online 2021: November 15-16 & 18-19, 2021

 Creating space for learner-led conversations on the pandemic that cuts across all other themes, including community and belonging, decolonization, hybrid futures and access.
 This track is open to learner-speakers only.
 Learners may choose to partner with an educator or staff member.

 Exploring conceptions of membership and ownership in learning communities.
 Speakers in this theme will identify strategies to build community and belonging in hybrid and online environments.
+Exploring concepts of anti-racism in post-secondary education.
+Speakers will engage in dialogue around the current state of anti-racist efforts in our community.

 Drawing on the Calls to Action of the Truth and Reconciliation Commission and the United Nations Declaration on the Rights of Indigenous Peoples to share a path forward for postsecondary education in Ontario that honours Indigenous peoples, protects Indigenous knowledge and engages in cultural dialogue and exchange.